 The Foundation has several bank accounts and time deposits which exceed the insurance provided by the Federal Deposit Insurance Corporation (FDIC).
-It also has uninsured deposits in a foreign financial institution.
+It also has uninsured deposits in a financial institution in Nicaragua.

 NOTE 3 - SECURITIES AND OTHER INVESTMENTS

 Securities and other investments consisted of the following trading securities as of December 31: